wp-plugins/quick-paypal-payments/readme.txt

 [qpp]

 = How do I change the colours? =
-Edit the 'quick-paypal-payment-styles.css' or use the custom styles option.
+Edit the 'quick-paypal-payment.css' or use the custom styles option.

-= Can I have more than one payment form on a page? = No. When you submit the form a function processes the payment info.
-If you have more than one form it won't know which one to process.
-I am working on this options but it's proving to be a bit dificult.
+= Can I have more than one payment form on a page? = Yes.
+But they have to have different names.
+Create the forms on the setup page.

 = It's all gone wrong! =
 If it all goes wrong, just reinstall the plugin and start again.
 If you need help then [contact me](http://aerin.co.uk/contact-me/).

 == Changelog ==

+= 3.0
+*	Multiple form support
+*	Dashboard link to display and download payment records
+*	Add options to your forms using shortcodes

 = 2.1.1 =
 *	Bug fix: Custom CSS option wasn't saving properly